Sign up today

 After dropping anchor, we disembark on the secluded Schouten Island for a scenic 3-hour walk, climbing to the top of Bear Hill.
 Those who would prefer a leisurely afternoon can snorkel, swim or relax on-board.

-Tonight is very special; a luxury barefoot beach dinner on the secluded shores of Schouten Island.
+Tonight is very special; if weather permits, a stunning barefoot beach dinner on the secluded shores of Schouten Island (weather permitting).
 Return from Bear Hill to plump Pacific oysters and Tasmanian sparkling as part of a three-course dining experience.

 Via Cooks Beach and either Hazards Beach or Mt Graham (approximately 5-7 hours walking)